 How Can You Participate?

 This is the best part — you don’t have to add a show or do anything you’re not already doing.
 Join the collective of artists, songwriters, and music businesses who have pledged to give this year.
-Pledges can be as simple as 5% of a show, event, creative work OR a single donation made on or around #HealTheMusic Day, Friday, October 20, 2023.
+Pledges can be as simple a a percentage of a show, event, creative work, OR a single donation made on or around #HealTheMusic Day, Friday, October 20, 2023.
 Your commitment ensures that no one in the music industry must go without doctors, medicine, or treatment again.
 Every $1 donation = $30 in life-saving healthcare resources.
 Thank you for making a difference in the lives of music makers everywhere!